 The family is the natural context for healing the older adult and for finding recovery.
 Family Therapy is a significant part of the treatment process at Hanley Center at Origins for older adults caught in the insidious web of alcoholism and addiction.

 Family therapy can be described as the art of joining with a family to become an agent of change while working within the constraints of the family system to produce a more productive way of living.
-Family therapists help families utilize their own resources to develop a better quality to their lives.
+Family therapists help families utilize their own resources to develop a better quality of their lives.

-As families develop often older adults find themselves on the outside looking in to the family system.
+As families develop often older adults find themselves on the outside looking into the family system.
 The demands of modern life often do not include older adults in the fabric of everyday living.
 This can result in feelings of isolation and depression.
 Older Adults then become even more isolated as family members tend to avoid depressed addicted seniors.
 This downward spiral may leave the older adult feeling like they are no longer in the family dance.
 The frequency of drug and alcohol use tends to increase as isolation and depression take over.
 The intervention must view the family as the patient or the Older Adult will become the focus of the family’s challenges.

 One often has difficulty looking beyond the individual when problems surface.
 Focusing only on the older adult creates an artificial boundary drawn between the individual and their social context.
 When the resulting treatment is focused exclusively on the individual apart from their surroundings, for the older adult who is recovering from addition this is a clear pathway to relapse.